 For the true fan, there is a local tour operator that provides a guided visit of the Picasso Museum along with a tour of Picasso's favorite parts of Barcelona.
 Picasso's Barcelona is the center, so this tour is an ideal themed introduction to the city, showing you some of the biggest sites from the point of view of Pablo Picasso.
-It's also pretty cheap too!
-You can book your tour here!
+It's pretty cheap too!

 There are a few other notable tours that may be worth checking out—you can find them all right here.

-Since the Picasso Museum is fairly centrally located, there are a multitude of affordable hotels nearby.
-If you fancy staying in the area, here is a list of accommodations near the museum.
+Since the Picasso Museum is fairly centrally located, there is a multitude of affordable hotels nearby.
+If you fancy staying in the area, here are some accommodations near the museum.